dberos/geoqa-ui/README.md

 # Replace ${param} with their actual values from above
 # e.g postgresql://test_user...
 # npx drizzle-kit push will render it as a string
+# For e.g test_user with test password you may need to configure them in your
 DATABASE_URL=postgresql://${POSTGRES_USER}:${POSTGRES_PASSWORD}@localhost:5432/${POSTGRES_DB}?schema=public

 # Add anything to these fields